Contents of Company’s Articles of Association

 Productive Business Financing

-This type of financing by VC aims to increase the production of goods and/or services by investees for their own revenue growth.
+This type of financing by a VC aims to increase the production of goods and/or services by investees for their own revenue growth.

 However, it should be noted that VC activities are not intended to provide long-term funding.
-In a bigger picture, the idea of VC is to invest in the investee’s balance sheet and infrastructure until it reaches the sufficient size and credibility to be sold to a corporation or so that institutional public-equity markets could step in.
+In a bigger picture, the idea of a VC is to invest in the investee’s balance sheet and infrastructure until it reaches the sufficient size and credibility to be sold to a corporation or so that institutional public-equity markets could step in.

 Initial Public Offering